PedroSimbera/AboutMe_PedroSimbera/README.md

 - ⚡ Curiosities about me:
    - I love to use the Lattes curriculum platform;
-<div> </div>

    - I enjoy taking care of my health and nutrition;

    - I love exercising;

    - I'm a big fan of setting goals (I always mention that they should be made with care and attention):

     - I have 4 daily goals!

       - Two of them are divided into 100-day challenges:

         - I'm x/100 days into reading books by great Brazilian authors.

         - I'm x/100 days into studying German on Duolingo (I'm still a beginner, but the important thing is to start!).

         - I study English and technology every day.

   - So, I can say that I really enjoy challenges.